 Can I Make Peach Cobbler in Advance?

 I always recommend to make it at least 1-2 hours ahead of the time, that would give the sauce time to thicken as it cools down.
 I know it will take patience waiting for it to cool down and thicken, but trust me, it’s worth the wait.
-So if you are making it for lunch, make it in the morning or if ribs for dinner, make it in the afternoon.
+So if you are making it for lunch, make it in the morning or if for dinner, make it in the afternoon.
+You can warm it up a bit in a 300F for about 10 – 15 minutes before serving

 - But if you really don’t have time the same day, you can bake it at night and leave it at room temperature or in the refrigerator or even in the freezer.
 Re-heat at 300F for 15 minutes to bring the crunch of the biscuit topping back.